openshift/osd-example-operator/README.md

 This harness uses the Reference Addon as an example and demonstrates basic test assertions.
 It does the following:

-* Contains source for example test-harness image published in: quay.io/rmundhe_oc/osde2e-example-test-harness
+* Contains source for example test-harness image published in: (quay.io/rmundhe_oc/osde2e-example-test-harness)
-* Asserts the existence of the reference-addon CRD i.e., *referenceaddons.reference.addons.managed.openshift.io*.
+* Asserts the existence of the _reference-addon_ CRD i.e., *referenceaddons.reference.addons.managed.openshift.io*.
 This should be present if the *reference-addon* has been installed properly.
-* When `osde2e` executes this harness, it writes out a junit XML file with tests results to the `/test-run-results` directory as expected by the [osde2e](https://github.com/openshift/osde2e)  test framework.
+* When `osde2e` test framework executes this harness, it writes out a junit XML file with tests results to the `/test-run-results` directory.
-* And also writes an `addon-metadata.json` file which will also be consumed by the osde2e test framework.
+* And an `addon-metadata.json` file which will also be consumed by the osde2e test framework.

 You may use this exampe to create your own addon test harness.